Karthik-Balas/elastemp/README.md

 7. tmax.txt (optional) - a default tmax.txt file with defualt value of 1000 will be provided.
 This file contains the maximum temperature at which elastic                           constant calculations are to be performed.
 8. KPOINTS_dynamic (optional) - a default KPOINTS file for dynamic calculations will be provided.
 But for best results, users need to tune it depending                                   on the structure.
 9. INCAR_dynamic (optional) - a default INCAR file for dynamic calculations will be provided.
 But for best results, users need to tune it depending                                   on the structure.
+10. mesh.conf           - This is automatically created by Elastemp and needed for phonopy calculations.

 # Workflow